jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 }
 ```
 - Start the containers by executing the command `docker compose up`
-- This will start a Spring application in Java as well as MCPO.
+- This will start a Spring application in Java as well as MCPO proxy.
 MCPO is a proxy from MCP to OpenAI API.
 - Keep the docker running in the background to observe the logs.
 - Optionally, you can also start the container with
   - `docker compose up -d` and then